Formatting Your Text#

 ## Title Text

-- Heading level two.
+Heading level two.
 For novel documents, the header level indicates the start of a new chapter.
-Chapter numbers can be inserted automatically when exporting the manuscript.
+Chapter numbers can be inserted automatically when building the manuscript.

 ### Title Text

-- Heading level three.
+Heading level three.
 For novel documents, the header level indicates the start of a new scene.
-Scene numbers or scene separators can be inserted automatically when exporting the manuscript, so you can use the title field as a working title for your scenes if you wish.
+Scene numbers or scene separators can be inserted automatically when building the manuscript, so you can use the title field as a working title for your scenes if you wish.

 #### Title Text

-- Heading level four.
+Heading level four.
 For novel documents, the header level indicates the start of a new section.
-Section titles can be replaced by separators or removed completely when exporting the manuscript.
+Section titles can be replaced by separators or removed completely when building the manuscript.